Nucleomics-VIB/BRBseq-tools/README.md

 The bioawk driven custom bash functions used for this analysis are listed next (txt files with name starting with 'fun')

+After performing the analysis we found too few sequences associated with the top undeterùined barcode to represent a missing barcode read group.
+It is therefore likely that the minor sample found in this run does not represent a wrong barcode in but rather a failed library prep for the corresponding sample due to input quality of the DNA or human error.

 <hr>

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png?raw=true)